AndreaCignoni/pands-project/README.md

 </div>

 Starting from a classification problem, namely how to distinguish the three species starting from their measurements, my analysis plots the similarities and the differences of the three species shaping each flower's characteristics on graphs and giving a mathematical reconstruction of their visual differentiation.
 The histograms are used to summarize their main features while the scatterplots visually highlight how each individual flower develop its own peculiarities.
 I then pass to reproduce their discriminant factor on a logic point of you as my aim is to outline the measurement ranges characteristic to each species and to show how to recognize every specific flower on a mathematic point of view.
 Through my explanatory data analysis, I finally attribute a distinction principle that allows to predict the flower class from its attributes (its measurements).
-My work tries to reproduce the demostrations shown on the following lecture [YouTube](https://www.youtube.com/watch?v=FLuqwQgSBDw).
+My work tries to reproduce the demostrations shown on the following lecture on [YouTube](https://www.youtube.com/watch?v=FLuqwQgSBDw).

 **LIBRARIES IMPORTED**